-UPDATE: Officer injured, suspect taken to hospital after chase ends in Trotwood
+Officer injured, suspect taken to hospital after chase ends in Trotwood

 UPDATE @ 11:30 p.m.: